 Turquoise of an azure or robin’s egg blue is most highly prized, but the gem is also found in apple-green and green-gray tints.
 It is almost invariably cut without facets, round, oval, pear-shape, or en cabochon (dome-shape) for use in rings.
 Occasionally it is cut with figures or designs.

-A fine turquoise specimen from Los Cerrillos, New Mexico, US,
+A fine turquoise specimen from Los Cerrillos, New Mexico, US, at the Smithsonian Museum.
+Cerrillos turquoise was widely used by Native Americans prior to the Spanish conquest. |

 A GEM OF HIGHEST VALUE